shmulvad/Caching-Strategies-for-Image-Processing/README.md

 ## Testing correctness

-To test that the algorithms and data structures work as intended, a number of correctness tests have been defined in the `src/correctness-tests/`-folder.
-To run these, navigate to the test folder and run `$ pytest`.
+To test that the algorithms and data structures work as intended, a number of correctness tests have been defined in the `src/tests/`-folder.
+Run `$ pytest` to execute these.

 ## Credits